mindbergh/mlib/README.md

 The Ming library for C
 ==============

-This is library that contains useful structures and methods for myself C programming.
+This is library that contains useful structures and methods for C programming used by myself.
 It corrently contains:

 1. list